List of photographic films: Black and white negative films

+Color negative films

 Argenti

 Based in Gijón, Spain, Argenti offer a small range of B&W films, converted from bulk in their own packaging.

 Arista EDU

 Arista EDU Ultra is a budget range of Black & White films produced for Freestyle Photographic, USA in three speeds (ISO 100, 200, 400) in 135, 120 and sheet film formats.
-They are currently the same as the equivalent speed films produced by FOMA.
+They are currently the same as the equivalent speed films produced by Foma.
 135 films are not DX coded.

 Bergger

-Based in France Bergger was established in 1995 and offers a single B&W film manufactured on their behalf; Panchro 400 introduced in 2015 replacing BRF400.
+Based in France Bergger was established in 1995 and offers a single B&W film manufactured on their behalf; Pancro 400 introduced in 2015 replacing BRF400.

 CatLABS

 CatLABS is a photographic retailer in Boston, USA.
 Two own branded films were launched in 2019.

-Cinestill
+CineStill

-Based in USA Cinestill was established in 2012 and converts Eastman Kodak motion picture stock into 135 and 120 still camera formats.
-Colour stock is suitable for C-41 process as it is missing the normal Remjet backing, a separate lubricating and Anti-halation backing used to protect the film in motion picture cameras.
+Based in the US, CineStill was established in 2012 and converts Eastman Kodak motion picture stock into 135 and 120 still camera formats.
+Color stock is suitable for C-41 process in labs as it is produced by Eastman Kodak under contract without the normal Remjet backing, a separate lubricating and Anti-halation backing used to protect the film in motion picture cameras.
 This means that the films lack the normal anti-halation layer also found in still camera film resulting in a characteristic 'glow' in highlights due to the internal reflection back through the film in the camera.